FXM ASSOCIATES

 Town of Yarmouth, Massachusetts and the Cape Cod Commission

-FXM Associates conducted a regional and local market analysis identifying short and longer term opportunities to expand and consolidate commercial development along the Route 28 corridor.
+FXM Associates conducted a regional and local market analysis identifying short and longer-term opportunities to expand and consolidate commercial development along the Route 28 corridor.
 FXM research included interviews and meetings with key property and business owners along this established but aging and under-utilized commercial strip.
 The FXM analyses of market conditions indicated limited new growth potential and few prospects for market-driven office, retail, or service commercial development except for replacement demand and turnover.
 The market assessment, interviews and meetings helped convince property owners to consider consolidating their development rights focused on key areas where clustered development could occur, presenting more viable, attractive development opportunities rather than continuing the historical pattern of scattered strip commercial uses.
 Working with The Cecil Group, architects and urban designers, FXM assisted formulation of a comprehensive strategic implementation plan with local zoning and site plan review initiatives as well as refinements to the Priority Development Area policies of the Cape Cod Commission.

 Shirley Avenue Neighborhood Gateway City Planning Initiative